Mihhail-R/spotify-ts-wrapper/README.md

 ## Usage

--   You must supply your own HTTP client implementing IBaseClient interface to the wrapper.
+-   You must supply your own HTTP client implementing IHttpClient interface to the wrapper.
 -   Import the wrapper and create a new instance of the SpotifyClient class.
 -   Inject the HTTP client into the SpotifyClient constructor.
 -   Call the methods on the SpotifyClient instance, all endpoints are separated into their own classes.